 - 1. The Challenges of work, family and care for Australia's retail, online retail, warehousing and fast food workers4 report (The Report) published.in October 2021 is based on survey responses of 6469 SDA members and provides a comprehensive analysis of the extent and nature of the combination of work and care for SDA members, predominately in the retail sector. - 2.
-The survey size was large and a representative sample of our members, providing a reliable insight into the issues impacting workers in retail more broadly.
 Retail is the largest private sector employer in the country, employing over 10% of all working Australians.
-This research provides solid evidence as to the challenges workers who provide care to others, face on a daily basis.
+This research provides solid evidence as to the challenges workers who provide care face on a daily basis.
 The Report very clearly demonstrates the detrimental impact the current system is having on workers and their families in terms of access to opportunity, financial well-being and long-term economic security, and mental health. - 3.
-The Report found that SDA members make significant, unpaid contributions through the labour they provide as parents and carers to children, which is beneficial to our society and our economy. - 4.
-The Report found that 55% of survey respondents provide regular care to a child or an adult, however this was higher for women (60%) than men (43%)5.
+The Report found that SDA members make significant, and disproportionately high unpaid contributions through the labour they provide as parents and carers to children, which is beneficial to our society and our economy. - 4.
+The Report found that 55% of survey respondents provide regular care to a child or an adult, however this was higher for women (60%) than men (43%).
 The most common form of care was for a child under 18 years (39%) and 30% of all participants were parents of a child under 18.
-Older SDA members also provide care to grandchildren (17%) and young SDA members are providing regular care to siblings and adults with disability or long-term illness6. - 5.
-SDA members care for others at disproportionately high rates when compared to the national population:
+Older SDA members also provide care to grandchildren (17%) and young SDA members are providing regular care to siblings and adults with disability or long-term illness.

+5. SDA members care at disproportionately high rates when compared to the national population: